List of Upin & Ipin episodes

 Upin & Ipin is a Malaysian animated television series that premiered since 14 September 2007.
 The series was created by husband and wife duo, Burhanuddin Md Radzi and Ainon Ariff and is produced by Les' Copaque Production based in Shah Alam, Selangor.
 The series follows Upin and Ipin, the five-year-old twin brothers who is characterised by their abundance of energy, imagination and curiosity about the world.
-Both twins, who lost their parents while they are still a baby, lived with their older sister, Ros and grandmother, whom they called Opah at the fictional Kampung Durian Runtuh.
+Both twins, who lost their parents while they were still babies, lived with their older sister, Ros and grandmother, whom they called Opah at the fictional Kampung Durian Runtuh.
 Overarching themes include the influence of a supportive family, Malaysian culture, and the importance of play throughout childhood.
 The international broadcasting rights to the series were acquired by Disney Channel Asia in 2009 and dubbed in English.

-Since its debut, Upin & Ipin has broadcast 690 episodes across 19 seasons.
+Since its debut, Upin & Ipin has broadcast 759 episodes across 20 seasons.
 Malaysian TV channel, TV9 has broadcast the series for 11 seasons.
-Subsequent seasons were later aired on two Astro channels (Prima and Ceria) and TV2 as well as Indonesian TV channel, MNCTV.
+Subsequent seasons were later aired simultaneously on two Astro channels (Prima and Ceria) and RTM's TV2 as well as Indonesian TV channels, RCTI and MNCTV.
 The first two seasons aired during the Ramadhan and Eid-ul-Fitr between 2007 and 2008, while from season 3 onwards, a subsequent Ramadhan and Eid-ul-Fitr-themed episodes have been aired.
 A Chinese New Year-themed episode ("Gong Xi Fa Chai") aired as part of seventh season, while a Deepavali-themed episode ("Pesta Cahaya") aired as part of tenth season, as well as COVID-19 pandemic special episode, "Perintah Kawalan Pergerakan" aired as part of fourteenth season.

 Originally a side project for a 2009 Malaysian animated film, Geng: The Adventure Begins, also produced by Les' Copaque, Upin & Ipin was expanded as an animated television series.
 The titular characters are voiced by Nur Fathiah Diaz for the first three seasons, and from season 4 onwards, both twins are voiced by Asyiela Putri.
 Well-known Malaysian celebrities also made a cameo appearance in some episodes.
 Episodes have been adapted into picture books, published by Nyla with permission and collaboration with Les' Copaque.
 Episodes have also been released in volumes on DVD in Malaysia, distributed by Music Valley, Sony Music and Rusa Music.